Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

 Resentment can squash your joy in the service of parenting, caregiving, and ministry, especially when your family IS your mission field!

 Bringing self-care into your prayer times can prevent resentment towards your family.

-When you start talking about self-care during your prayer time, you’ll find you will also begin to bring prayer into your self-care.
+Finally, when you start talking about self-care during your prayer time, you’ll find you will also begin to bring prayer into your self-care.

-I didn’t want them to fail!
+I was afraid.
+I didn’t want to fail!

-I thought that doing everything for them, which was micromanaging them, was my role and that I was helping them.
+I thought that doing everything for the people I loved (which was micromanaging them) was my role and that I was helping them.